Skill Path: Unveiling Language Skills from Circuit Graphs: Discovery of Language Skills

 \subsection{Quantitative Results}

 Table~\ref{tabreceivers} displays the nodes (receivers) receiving more than 10 paths in the skill graphs.
-We use $[l, i]$ to denote the $l$-th layer and $i$-th circuit ($C^{l,i}$).
-The complete Skill Circuit Graph can be found in Appendix~\ref{suppskillgraph}.
+We use $[l, i]$ to denote the $l$-th layer and $i$-th components ($C^{l,i}$).
+The complete Skill Graph can be found in Appendix~\ref{suppskillgraph}.
 From Table~\ref{tabreceivers}, we provide quantification results for Stratification and Inclusiveness.

-\textbf{Quantification of Stratification}: The Previous Token Skill (PVT) is one of the simplest language skills, and thus it is located across layers 0-2.
-The Induction Skill (IDT) is slightly more complex and thus spreads across layers 0-6.
+\textbf{Quantification of Stratification}: The Previous Token Skill (PVT) is one of the simplest language skills and is located across layers 0-2.
+The Induction Skill (IDT) is slightly more complex, and thus spreads across layers 0-6.
 Meanwhile, ICL is the most complex skill and has key receivers across nearly all layers.
-Additionally, all skills share the 11-th layer (final layer).

-\textbf{Quantification of Inclusiveness}: Circuits such as [2, 14], [2, 18] and [2, 20] (presented in PVT) can be found in the IDT, indicating that the Previous Token Skill is an integral part of the Induction Skill.
-Similarly, the ICL skill encapsulates the Previous Token Skill and Induction Skill as necessary sub-skills, which is why circuits that are evident in the Previous Token Skill (such as [2, 14], [2, 20], [2, 24]) and those identified in the Induction Skill (such as [3, 14], [4, 5]) can be found in the ICL Skill Graph.
+\textbf{Quantification of Inclusiveness}: Components such as [2, 14], [2, 18], and [2, 20] (presented in PVT) can be found in the IDT, indicating that the PVT is an integral part of the IDT.
+Similarly, the ICL skill encapsulates the PVT and IDT as necessary sub-skills, which is why components that are evident in the PVT (such as [2, 14], [2, 20], [2, 24]) and those identified in the IDT (such as [3, 14], [4, 5]) can be found in the ICL Skill Graph.
 Furthermore, we list all multi-step paths with inclusive sub-path in Appendix~\ref{suppmultistep}.